subfission/cas/README.md

 # CAS
-Simple CAS Authentication for Laravel 5
+Simple CAS Authentication for Laravel 5+

-This version is a highly modified version of "xavrsl/cas" with specific priority on simplicity and functionality with Laravel 5.
-If you are familiar with "xavrsl/cas", then you will find this version very easy to utilize.
-This package was built for my neccessity but can be easily used for anyone requiring CAS in Laravel 5.
+This version is a highly modified version of "xavrsl/cas" with specific priority on simplicity and functionality with Laravel 5+.
+While this will likely still work with older versions, they are untested.
+This package was built for my necessity but can be easily used for anyone requiring CAS in Laravel 5.
+This package is different in mindset as the goal in this project is to be as minimal as possible while offering as much flexibility as needed.

 ## Updates
-### Added
-- Custom SSO Cookie Names
-- Middleware for Authentication
-- Middleware for redirecting Authenticated Users

-### Removed
-- CAS SSO Proxy Services
-- Multiple CAS connections
+* Session handling has been removed from CAS Manager and is moved strictly into the middleware
+* You can now leverage the CAS sessions instead of relying on Laravel sessions
+* More security fixes
+* Cleaner codebase
+* Backwards compatible (for the most part)
+* More configuration options in the config file available
+* Masquerading as a user now supported
+* Tested with PHP7

 ## Installation